10up/publisher-media-kit/README.md

 ## Changelog

-A complete listing of all notable changes to Convert to Blocks are documented in [CHANGELOG.md](https://github.com/10up/publisher-media-kit/blob/develop/CHANGELOG.md).
+A complete listing of all notable changes to Publisher Media Kit are documented in [CHANGELOG.md](https://github.com/10up/publisher-media-kit/blob/develop/CHANGELOG.md).

 ## Contributing